 Medical assessment is also indicated for:

 There is no particular medical treatment for bruises.
-There are some techniques that can be used at home to reduce swelling and speed up the process of healing.
+However, there are some techniques that can be used at home to reduce swelling and speed up the process of healing.

-Bruises usually take around two weeks to disappear.
+Bruises usually take around 2 weeks to disappear.
 They may take longer to disappear from the lower legs.

 See the DermNet NZ bookstore.